RES-005: Financial Conflicts of Interest for Research InvestigatorsDate: 02/06/2013 Status: Final

 The organizational unit of the Public Health service (PHS) within Health and Human Services (HHS) which funds the investigator’s research.

-A systematic investigation, study or experiment designed to develop or contribute to generalizable knowledge.
-The term encompasses basic and applied research.
-The term includes but is not limited to any such activity for which research funding is available from a PHS Awarding Component through a grant or cooperative agreement, whether authorized under the PHS Act (42 USC Chapter 6A) or other statutory authority, such as a research grant, career development award, center grant, individual fellowship award, infrastructure award, institutional training grant, program project, or research resources award.
+A systematic investigation designed to develop or contribute to generalizable knowledge.
+The term encompasses both basic and applied research and includes all research meeting the definition of “research” in the Code of Federal Regulations, Section 45_CFR_46 and/or “clinical investigation” in the Code of Federal Regulations, Section 21_CFR_56.
+The term includes but is not limited to any such activity for which research funding is available from a Public Health Service (PHS) Awarding Component through a grant or cooperative agreement, whether authorized under the Public Health Services Act (42 U.S.C 6A) or other statutory authority, including but not limited to a research grant, career development award, center grant, individual fellowship award, infrastructure award, institutional training grant, program project, or research resources award.

 Significant Financial Interest: